Nikita0708/Nikita0708/README.md

 - 👋 Hi, I’m @Nikita0708
-- 👀 I’m interested in Erning money by every chance
+- 👀 I’m interested in erning money by every chance
 - 🌱 I’m currently learning Coding
-- 💞️ I’m looking to collaborate on Coding
+- 💞️ I’m looking to collaborate on Coding.
 - 📫 How to reach me nreva97@gmail.com

 <!---